SansGuidon/bookmarks/README.md

 * [Dennis Stevens](https://www.leadingagile.com/2013/09/stop-writing-code-cant-yet-test/) - (2013) Stop Writing Code You Can't Yet Test
 * [Adam Pittenger](https://medium.com/@apitt24/love-what-you-build-build-what-you-love-9cedbb05e32f) - (2013) Love what you build.
 Build what you love.
 * [Stoyan Stefanov](https://www.phpied.com/hello-stylelint/) - (2017) Hello Stylelint | a great new modern unopinionated CSS linter
+* [Hacker News](https://news.ycombinator.com/item?id=16233961) - Ask HN: Started a new job and their existing code sucks.
+What to do?

 ## Conferences
 > In Belgium